-The Group's accounting policies were selected by management considering all applicable IFRS issued by the International Accounting Standards Board (IASB) by 31 March 2016
+The Group's accounting policies were selected by management considering all applicable IFRS issued by the International Accounting Standards Board (IASB) by 31 March 2017.

-- New IFRS accounting standards and interpretations adopted in 2015/16 During the year ended 31 March 2016, the Group adopted the following International Financial Reporting Standards (IFRS), International Accounting Standards (IAS) or amendments, and interpretations by the IFRS Interpretations Committee None of the pronouncements had a material impact on the Company's results or assets and liabilities - Annual improvements 2010-2012 - Annual improvements 2011-2013 - New IFRS accounting standards and interpretations not yet adopted

-The standards, amendments and interpretations listed below were not effective for the year ended 31 March 2016
+- i) New IFRS accounting standards and interpretations adopted in 2016/17: During the year ended 31 March 2017, the Company adopted the following International Financial Reporting Standards (IFRS), International Accounting Standards (IAS) or amendments, and interpretations by the IFRS Interpretations Committee.
+None of the pronouncements had a material impact on the Company's results or assets and liabilities. - Clarification of acceptable methods of depreciation and amortisation Amendments to IAS 16 and IAS 38 - Annual improvements to IFRSs 2012 2014 cycle, and - Disclosure initiative amendments to IAS 1. - ii) New IFRS accounting standards and interpretations not yet adopted: The standards, amendments and interpretations listed below were not effective for the year ended 31 March 2017.

-With the exception of IFRS 15 Revenue of contracts with customers, and IFRS 16 Leases, none of the other standards and interpretations listed below are expected to have a material impact on the Group's consolidated results or assets and liabilities
+With the exception of IFRS 16 Leases, none of the standards and interpretations listed below are expected to have a material impact on the Company's results or assets and liabilities.